 - Invest most of your time and efforts building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly recommend avoiding black hat strategies, software, sites, and anything that violates the policies and terms of service of companies like Google, Facebook, Twitter, etc..
+In fact, we recommend avoiding black hat websites, software, methods, and anything that violates the terms of service and policies of services like Facebook, Twitter, Google, etc..

-(Web traffic automation does not have to involve using black hat techniques!)
+(Automating your web traffic doesn’t need to involve using black hat methods!)

-The purpose of this article is not to game web services or break their terms of service, but to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites that your target audience frequents.
+The purpose of this series of articles is to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many experts advise doing.
-What you want to do, then, is to be strategic and work smart within your limited resources, time, and budget.
+As we’ve just seen in the previous section, most small business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts are prescribing.
+What you want to do, then, is to be strategic and work smart within your limited resources.

-(Posting content to different marketing channels one at a time can be very time-consuming!)
+(Posting content to different marketing channels one by one can be very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)